foxysoft/idm-connector-bobj/README.txt

 The build produces a file idm-connector-bobj-<VERSION>.zip in the target subdirectory.
 The files in this ZIP archive can be imported into SAP® IDM.

 Install

-Please refer to INSTALL.txt for detailed installation instructions.
+Please refer to INSTALL.txt or INSTALL72.txt for detailed installation instructions specific to SAP® IDM 8.0 or 7.2, respectively.

 Features

   • Initial load existing BusinessObjects™ users, groups and aliases into SAP® IDM